In this article, Architect and TV presenter George Clarke shares his love of bay windows and the best way to dress them.

 Curtains are a great choice if you’re looking to add style and softness to a space.
 They’re also perfect for wide windows, because they can be made with plenty of fabric to cover large expanses.

 George particularly likes the way curtains change the mood of a room.
 The soft fabrics change the acoustics, making it feel that little bit more intimate and cosy.

 What are the best blinds for wide windows?

 One of the best things about wide windows is all the glorious sunshine they let into a room.
 Obviously, the sunshine won’t always feel glorious and there are times when you’ll long for a little shade or for total darkness.

 For creating shade, you’ll want blinds or curtains in a sheer fabric, which lets light through but in a gentle and diffuse way.
 Voile curtains are a very popular option right now, while George opted for our Acacia Ice Roller blind.

-George layered his Rollers with a Bardot Grey curtains with a blackout curtain lining.
+George layered his Rollers with grey curtains with a blackout curtain lining.
 This lets George pull his curtains together to help block out the sunshine and completely change the atmosphere in his room.